carpentries-incubator/tei-xml/_episodes/02-elements-attributes.md

 > ## Activity: marking up, on paper
 >
-> Here is some information from Latin MS 6 to be entered into elements in TEI.
+> Here is some information to be entered into elements in TEI.
 > Enter the correct information from here into the corresponding TEI elements.
 >
-> - Latin MS 6
+> - Peter Lombard (b. c.1100, d. c.1160), theologian and Bishop of Paris
-> - Petrus Lombardus super Psalmos
+> - Gloss on the Psalms
 > - Parchment
 > - Page height and width 355 x 240mm
 > - 197 folios